 Whether you choose to break your journey with an overnight stay or not, you can rest assured that we will have allowed ample time to change trains and we provide full details of all your connections in your personalised itinerary and information pack.

 Although Eurostar sets the bar high, the French high-speed trains

 compare very favourably, as do the Spanish, Swiss, Italian and other connecting rail services

 for holidays further afield.
 As on Eurostar, we book reserved seats wherever possible, meaning you can sit back and watch the scenery change as you head further south towards the Mediterranean or into the mountains.

-By the time you reach your final destination (where we usually arrange for a taxi to collect you for the transfer to your hotel), you should find yourself in good spirits, your appetite for walking or cycling thoroughly whetted by the views you’ve watched unfold from your window.
+By the time you reach your final destination (where we usually arrange for a taxi to collect you for the transfer to your hotel), you should find yourself in good spirits, your appetite for exploring thoroughly whetted by the views you’ve watched unfold from your window.